USS Sequoia (presidential yacht): Johnson Administration

-In an interview after her husband had left office, former first Lady, Lady Bird Johnson, remembered the Johnson's “love affair with the Sequoia goes back indeed to 1949.”
+In an interview after her husband had left office, former first Lady, Lady Bird Johnson, remembered the Johnsons' “love affair with the Sequoia goes back indeed to 1949.”
 Having become friends with then Secretary of the Navy and soon to be Secretary of Defense, James Forrestal, the future president and First Lady had been invited guests aboard the ship on numerous occasions during the Roosevelt and Truman Administrations.

 As Kennedy's vice president, Johnson made eight recorded trips aboard Sequoia.
-As president, Johnson's use of Sequoia would increase, with more than 35 recorded trips during his 5 years in office.
+As president, Johnson's use of Sequoia would increase, with more than 35 recorded trips during his five years in office.
 During 1964, President Johnson ordered FDR's elevator removed and a bar installed in its place.
 Johnson used Sequoia to lobby members of congress on critical legislative matters including civil rights and to strategize with his advisors regarding important decisions including escalation of the Vietnam war.
 Sequoia was used for hosting foreign ambassadors, as well as the leaders of Turkey and Greece who discussed the ongoing issue of Cyprus.
 President Johnson frequently used Sequoia as a place to unwind and watch a film.

 Nixon Administration

 Sequoia's most frequent presidential passenger was Johnson's successor, Richard Nixon.
 President Nixon recorded more than 80 trips aboard the yacht while in office.

-On June 19, 1973, when a party of U.S. and Soviet diplomats accompanied the President and General Secretary Leonid Brezhnev on a working dinner aboard the yacht.
-Throughout their cruise, the leaders discussed an agreement between the U.S. and the Soviet Union, regarding the prevention of nuclear war, which was signed by Nixon and Brezhnev two days later on June 22, 1973 during the Washington Summit.
+On June 19, 1973, a party of U.S. and Soviet diplomats accompanied the President and General Secretary Leonid Brezhnev on a working dinner aboard the yacht.
+Throughout their cruise, the leaders discussed an agreement between the U.S. and the Soviet Union, regarding the prevention of nuclear war, which was signed by Nixon and Brezhnev two days later on June 22, 1973, during the Washington Summit.
 It was aboard the Sequoia that Nixon decided to resign and informed his family.
-In a 1983 interview conducted by Frank Gannon of the Nixon Foundation titled, "The Smoking Gun and the Sequoia", Nixon describes the August 5, 1974 cruise aboard the Sequoia during which he learned a Court had ordered him to release - the transcript of a tape recording that showed he approved the cover-up of the Watergate break-in.
+In a 1983 interview conducted by Frank Gannon of the Nixon Foundation titled, "The Smoking Gun and the Sequoia", Nixon describes the August 5, 1974, cruise aboard the Sequoia during which he learned that a court had ordered him to release the transcript of a tape recording which showed he approved the cover-up of the Watergate break-in.